fleetdm/fleet/tools/osquery-agent-options/README.md

 It writes the resulting Go code to stdout (the `osqueryOptions` and the `osqueryCommandLineFlags` structs) to a file provided as argument.

-This command is currently supports macOS.
+This command only supports macOS.

 Whenever there's a new version of osquery, just update the variable `osqueryVersion`.